 - have AWE high enough in the relevant period

 - give you acceptable notice for start of SMP

-Your employee should give you medical evidence (usually form MATB1 Maternity Certificate) of the date the baby was expected to be born as well as the actual date of birth, but you can accept any document signed by a doctor or midwife as long as a date or expected date is provided.
+Your employee should give you medical evidence (usually form MATB1 maternity certificate) of the date the baby was expected to be born as well as the actual date of birth.
+You can accept any document signed by a doctor or midwife as long as a date or expected date is provided.
 You can accept a birth certificate as evidence of the date of birth.

-Your employee should give you the evidence within 21 days of the start of her SMP pay period or as soon as she can but no later than 13 weeks after the start of the SMP pay period.
+Your employee should give you the evidence within 21 days of the start of their SMP pay period or as soon as they can but no later than 13 weeks after the start of the SMP pay period.

-If the baby is born before or during the QW, the continuous employment rule is satisfied if she would have completed 26 weeks continuous employment with you had it not been for the baby’s early birth.
+If the baby’s born before or during the QW, the continuous employment rule is satisfied if they would have completed 26 weeks continuous employment with you had it not been for the baby’s early birth.

-The SMP pay period and her maternity leave start on the day after the first complete day of absence from work because of her pregnancy within the 4 week period.
+The SMP pay period and their maternity leave start on the day after the first complete day of absence from work because of their pregnancy within the 4 week period.
 This may mean that you have to pay a mixture of wages and SMP at the beginning or end of the period.

-If you aren’t sure whether the employee’s absence is caused by her pregnancy contact the Employer Helpline for advice.
+If you aren’t sure whether the employee’s absence is caused by their pregnancy contact the Employer Helpline for advice.